 - Washtenaw County Sheriff Department: (734) 971-8400.

 An individual has the right to report an incident, or to decline to report an incident, to law enforcement.
 An individual may decline to participate in a law enforcement interview.
-A report to law enforcement is separate from a report to the University.
+A report to law enforcement, even the UMPD, is separate from a report to the University.

 B. REPORTING TO THE UNIVERSITY